Murder ballad: History

-African music traditions brought by slaves blended with the conventions.
+African music traditions brought by enslaved people blended with the conventions.
 Olive Burt noted that the murder ballad tradition of the American Old West is distinct to some extent from that of ballads rooted in the old broadside tradition, noting that:

 Western settlers found murder and bloodshed fascinating, and composed local ballads.
 But with printing facilities scarce, many of these items were not published at all while others saw fame only briefly in the columns of the local newspapers.
 As a result, true western ballads of murder—except those about such famous outlaws as Jesse James, Cole Younger, Sam Bass, and their ilk—have been entirely lost, or are known only to the children of those who knew and sang them.
 These children are now, of course, old men and women.
 Some of the best examples of western murder ballads will be lost forever when these people die.

-While in Ukrainian folklore tradition the murder ballad genre is not as distinct though there are few folk songs that definitely stand out.
-One of them is the very popular song from the 18th century called "Oi Ne Khody Hrytsiu" ("Don't Go to Party") written by semi-legendary poet and singer Marusia Churai.
-In the song a girl named Hanna being in love with a Cossack Hrytz (Greg) warns him not to go to the parties in fear of him being seduced by bewitching girls.
+While in Ukrainian folklore tradition the murder ballad genre is not as common, there are few folk songs that fit the genre.
+One of them is the popular song from the 18th century called "Oi Ne Khody Hrytsiu" ("Don't Go to Party"), written by semi-legendary poet and singer Marusia Churai.
+In the song a girl named Hanna is in love with a Cossack Hrytz (Greg) and warns him not to go to parties in fear of him being seduced.
 He doesn't listen and falls in love with another girl.
 Hanna brews a deadly potion and gives it to Hrytz at supper.
 When he is buried she goes to his grave and tells him why she did it.

-Several historical murder ballads became hit pop songs in the 1950s and 1960s, including the Kingston Trio's "Tom Dooley" (as mentioned above), which was a #1 Billboard hit in 1958, Lloyd Price's version of "Stagger Lee", which reached the top of the chart in 1959, and Lefty Frizzell's "Long Black Veil", which was a hit for a number of artists over the years.
+Several historical murder ballads became hit pop songs in the 1950s and 1960s, including the Kingston Trio's "Tom Dooley", which was a #1 Billboard hit in 1958; Lloyd Price's version of "Stagger Lee", which reached the top of the chart in 1959; and Lefty Frizzell's "Long Black Veil", which was a hit for a number of artists over the years.